Oct. 2, 2024

 Alex Goldman: Right.

 Alex Goldman: Even when we started Reply All, I wasn't like, God, I really want to make it big.
-Like I want to be a celebrity.
-The thing I said from the very beginning is like, I just want to make a thing that I like and have enough money to support myself.
-So I will say that that is, continues to be true.
+I want to be a celebrity.
+The thing I said from the very beginning is, I just want to make a thing that I like and have enough money to support myself.
+So I will say that continues to be true.
 I want to have enough money to support myself and make a thing that I'm proud of.
 And that is "making it" for me.

 Jeff Umbro: Cool.
 Well, thank you for joining us.
 This was awesome.
 Everybody should check out Hyperfixed.